CelestialAbyss/mc-web/README.md

 I am actually a noob when it comes to actual scripting in JavaScript in KubeJS and ZenScript in CraftTweaker despite writing a lot of recipes by hand.
 There *might* even be more efficient ways of writing them all.

+Also currently working on the Finality modpack series and Another Create Wiki.

 <details>

 <summary>A music video to explain why sudden inactivity may occur and I may or may not be gone entirely.</summary>